Ad Noctum: Chapter 7

 “If I agree,” Telford said.
 “If.
 How do I know you won’t lie?”

-“I’ll lock the fucking chevrons for you, next time we’re in front of a stargate.”
+“I’ll lock the bloody chevrons for you, next time we’re in front of a stargate.”

 “How will you know I’m not lying?”

-Rush turned to face him, pulling off his glasses.
-He scanned the room, his eyes lingering for a moment on Volker, then flicking through the air.
+Rush pulled off his glasses and scanned the room.
+His eyes lingered on Volker, then flicked away.
 “I’ll know,” he said.
 “You first.”

 “Four,” Telford repeated.
 “And how many have you disclosed to Kiva?”